How to fix frozen Mac

 FIX: Here's how to restart the Mac when frozen: Press and hold the power button for 10 seconds or less until the screen goes black.
 After a moment, turn on your Mac by pressing the same button.

-4. Uninstall or reset unresponsive apps
+4. Uninstall unresponsive apps

 If you notice that a particular app is constantly causing problems for your Mac, uninstalling or resetting it might solve the issue.